honeycombio/oss-management-actions/auto-merge/README.md

 This workflow uses [`merge`](https://cli.github.com/manual/gh_pr_merge), with the `--auto` flag, which will automatically merge only after necessary requirements are met.

+For a smaller first step, use `gh pr review --approve "$PR_URL"` to see what would be approved and confirm it matches expectations before adding the merge step `gh pr merge --auto --merge "$PR_URL"`.

 ## Outputs

 No outputs.